chain4travel/camino-docs/docs/faq/glossary.md

 Cryptocurrency designed to maintain a stable value relative to a specific fiat currency like EUR, GBP or USD

-## Sub message
+## Submessage

-A specific message type that can be used in multiple message types.
+A Protobuf message type that can be used in multiple message types.
 These are used heavily in the [CMP](#camino-messenger-protocol)

 ## Supplier